 a) If a person is not making a false statement against another i.e. he is stating the truth and that truth is intended towards the public good, he cannot be made liable for defamation.

 b) Certain individuals are given a privilege under a law which allows them to issue a statement (written or oral) which may be termed a defamatory regardless of the presence of any intention.
 Such individuals are Government officials and Judges etc. They can do so while discharging their duties only and not otherwise.

 c) Another defence for defamation is fair comment.
 While issuing a statement, if a person clearly mentions that it is his opinion, then he will not be liable for defamation.

 Remedies in Law:

 Section 499 of IPC defines defamation and also provides the exceptions where one cannot be charged for defamation.

 Section 500 of IPC provides punishment for defamation.

-Section 199 of Criminal Procedure Code (CrPC) provides for prosecution for defamation.
+Section 199 of the Criminal Procedure Code (CrPC) provides for prosecution for defamation.